 There isn't a single vaginal rejuvenation procedure.
 There are creams and injections that are meant to improve the quality of orgasm.
 There are also surgeries or laser treatments that promise to tighten the muscles of the vagina or improve its look.

-When choosing a method and a provider for vaginal rejuvenation a woman needs to do her homework.
+When choosing a method and a provider for vaginal rejuvenation, do your homework.
 Remember, advertising is not going to paint an accurate picture.
-Recently the Food and Drug Administration underscored this fact when they issued a warning about vaginal rejuvenation treatments using lasers or ultrasound.
+In 2018, the Food and Drug Administration underscored this fact when they issued a warning about vaginal rejuvenation treatments using lasers or ultrasound.

-"You are entrusting a provider a very sensitive and complicated part of your anatomy," said Hill.
-"If something goes wrong you could wind up disfigured, or with constant pain for the rest of your life.
-At the University of Utah, we recommend against use of vaginal lasers/devices for vaginal rejuvenation as limited research exists and the safety data is lacking."
+"You are entrusting a provider with a very sensitive and complicated part of your anatomy," says Hill.
+"If something goes wrong, you could wind up disfigured or with constant pain for the rest of your life.
+At University of Utah Health, we recommend against use of vaginal lasers/devices for vaginal rejuvenation as limited research exists and the safety data is lacking."

 It's a natural urge to want to turn back the clock and counteract the signs of aging.
 However, it's important that in trying to do so, a woman doesn't put her mental or physical health at risk.
 Hill recommends talking to your gynecologist before seeking out a cosmetic procedure and asking the right questions as they may suggest other options you haven't considered.